micro/micro/README.md

 need.

 - **CLI** - A command line interface with a dynamic command mapping for all services running on the platform.
 Turns any service instantly into a CLI command along with flag parsing for inputs.
-Includes support for multiple environments, namespaces automatic refreshing of auth credentials, creating and running services, status info and log streaming, plus much more.
+Includes support for multiple environments and namespaces, automatic refreshing of auth credentials, creating and running services, status info and log streaming, plus much, much more.

-Micro is an all encompassing end to end experience from source to running and beyond built with a developer first focus.
+Micro is the all encompassing end to end platform experience from source to running and beyond built with a developer first focus.

 ## Usage